 The buttons above will provide you with all you need to know about on what we do, why we do it, and where we do it.

-Our programme for dancing out runs roughly from Easter until the end of September, but you are most welcome to come and meet us as we practice weekly for 2019 at The Miners Arms in Whitecroft (GL14 4PE).
+Our programme for dancing out runs roughly from Easter until the end of September, but you are most welcome to come and meet us as we practice weekly for 2022 at Soudley Village Hall (GL14 2TZ).

 We dance for enjoyment and to keep the tradition alive.
 We have danced at weddings, festivals, birthdays, fetes, fayres, and anniversary events all over the UK.
 We have also danced in France, Germany, and Belgium.